- Who is eligible to purchase the student insurance plan?

 Domestic students with proof of comparable insurance who do not want to purchase the student plan may waive out of the plan online via TreeHouse.
 If students choose to waive out of the plan they will not be eligible to enroll again for one year.
 Only NEW students can enroll in January.

 International Students: International Students are strongly encouraged to remain enrolled in the Drew Insurance Plan.
 However non-immigrant international students with comparable insurance may waive the student plan Online.
-Please note that the alternate plan must provide coverage everywhere in the US, and cannot exceed a $500 deductible per illness.
+Please note that the alternate plan must provide coverage everywhere in the US.

 Non-immigrant International students are also required to carry Repatriation/Medical Evacuation insurance which may or may not be included in the alternate plan.
 When it is not included, students can purchase this insurance separately for themselves and family by printing out the form found Online at the waiver site.
 The complete form should be mailed to University Health Plans as directed.
-The cost for this benefit is $33 per person.
 Students who must wait until school begins to verify their alternate plan will not be charged a late registration fee.
 To read specific information for international students, click here.